-We’ve partnered with the Excellence and Ethics in Journalism Foundation, the Robert R. McCormick Foundation, the John S. and James L. Knight Foundation and the Democracy Fund to launch this $1 million challenge over two years.
+We’ve partnered with the Excellence and Ethics in Journalism Foundation, the Robert R. McCormick Foundation, the John S. and James L. Knight Foundation, the Democracy Fund and the Rita Allen Foundation to launch this $1 million challenge over two years.

 Will this change the face of journalism education as we know it?
 We hope so.
-We know there are many educators, technologists, researchers, students and media professionals who are excited about collaboratively exploring the possibilities.
+Our first round of grant winners are busy experimenting with teams of educators, technologists, researchers, students and media professionals, all excited about collaboratively exploring the possibilities.